threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/rivine/README.md

 ## Creating a wallet

-A wallet is a collection of addresses thatbut  addresses are not random, they are generated from a single seed so it can be fully restored using this seed as well.
+A wallet is a collection of addresses but  addresses are not random, they are generated from a single seed so it can be fully restored using this seed as well.

 A seed which is a random byte array translated to a sentence of [12, 15, 18, 21, 24] words, for more information see https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki